Alexey1Gavrilov/drive-constructor-site/help/equipment/electric-machines/electric-machines-rated-power.md

 # Rated power

 Rated power of electric machine can have in principle any value.
 Note that the edit box requires input in **kW**, not *W* or *MW*.
-IEC standard defines the row of powers.
-Some range is presented below.
+IEC standard defines the row/range of powers.
+Part of the range is presented below.

 Number  |  Power, kW  |  Number  |  Power, kW  |  Number  |  Power, kW  |  Number  |  Power, kW  |  Number  |  Power, kW
 ------------  |  -------------  | ------------ | ------------- | ------------ | ------------- | ------------ | ------------- | ------------ | -------------